hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

     - Document database: self-contained documents, rare relationships between one model and another.
     - Graph database: anything is related to everything.
 - Storage and retrieval.
+  - Data structres that power your database:
+    - Hash indexes:
+      - Basically key-value pairs where each key is mapped to a byte offset in the data file.
+      - Can also split it into smaller chunks/segments for easy storing.
+      - Even though it's easy to understand and implement, it has memory constrains that the hash table must fit in memory.
+Also range queries are not efficient since hashed keys are not put next to each other.
+    - Sorted String Table (SSTable) and Log-Structured Merge-Tree (LSM-trees):
+      - SSTable maintains a list of key-value pairs that is sorted by key.
+      - The table can also be split into smaller segments and merging is simple as it is sorted.
+      - Maintaining a sorted structure on disk is possible, though keeping it in memory is easy as we can use a tree data structure such as Red-Black trees or AVL trees (memtable).
+      - If the database crashes, memtable might be lost though we can keep a separate log for it, inspired by LSM-tree indexing structure.
+    - B-trees:
+      - Like SSTables, B-trees keep key-value pairs sorted by key, which allows efficient key-value lookups and range queries.
+      - Instead of breaking down the database into variable-size segments and always writing sequentially, B-trees break into fixed-size blocks/pages and reading/writing one page at a time.
 - Encoding and evolution.

 ### Distributed data